MikePeri/Client-Server-UDP/README.md

 # Client-Server-UDP
 Simple client-server UDP implementation.
+For running the progrma:
+-Open two terminals.
+-Run "make" in one of them.
+-Run ./server.out <port> in the first terminal.
+-Run ./client.out <port> in the second terminal.
+Then you should see at server terminal "[+]Data receive: Hello server from client."

 ## Theory:
 In UDP, the client does not form a connection with the server like in TCP and instead just sends a datagram.
 Similarly, the server need not accept a connection and just waits for datagrams to arrive.